subodh-malgonde/razor_imu_9dof/README.md

 Alternative 3D visualization
 ----------------------------
 The original repo uses the package `python-visual` for 3D visualization.
 This package is not available on Ubuntu 18.04.
 So I have included a Sketch which can be run using the software [Processing](http://processing.org/).
-The setup instructions for Processing can be found in the magnetometer calibration section of the [ROS wiki](http://wiki.ros.org/razor_imu_9dof).
+The setup instructions for Processing can be found in the magnetometer calibration section of the [ROS wiki](http://wiki.ros.org/razor_imu_9dof) or in [this tutorial](https://github.com/Razor-AHRS/razor-9dof-ahrs/wiki/tutorial#unstable-yaw-aka-heading-aka-azimuth-readings--yaw-drift).
 You can find this sketch in the visualization directory.

 - Open the file [Razor_AHRS_test.pde](visualization/Processing/Razor_AHRS_test/Razor_AHRS_test.pde) using Processing.
 - In Processing: